 The course examines a variety of complex experimental designs that are available to researchers including split-plot factorial designs, confounded factorial designs, fractional factorial designs, incomplete block designs, and analysis of covariance.
 The designs are examined within the framework of the general linear model.
 Extensive use is made of computer software.

 5351 Theory of Statistics I

-Introduction to probability theory.
-Fundamentals of probability theory, random variables, distribution and density functions, expectations, transformations of random variables, moment generating functions, convergence concepts, sampling distributions, and order statistics.
+Introduction to mathematics of statistics.
+Fundamentals of probability theory, convergence concepts, sampling distributions, and matrix algebra.

 5352 Theory of Statistics II